smithkeller/smithkeller.github.io/README.md

 ![UPLOAD](https://github.com/smithkeller/smithkeller.github.io/blob/master/documentation/images/upload.png)

 - Select “choose your files” and upload the company’s logo that you had saved on your computer.
+Remember what the name of the file once its uploaded (ie. harrys.jpg).

 ### 2. Copy profile template and create new page.
 - Navigate to `/profiles/template.html` and copy the contents of the file.